 Again these are great recommendations.
 But why are they necessary?

 How Ears Age

-Much like the need for reading glasses, age related hearing loss (called presbycusis) is one of those things that we simply expect with age.
-And similar to visual changes, age related hearing loss starts much early than you think.
+Much like the need for reading glasses, age-related hearing loss (called presbycusis) is one of those things that we simply expect with age.
+Similar to visual changes, age-related hearing loss starts much earlier than you think.
 By the time you are 18, you can no longer hear sounds you could hear when you were 8.

 Children can hear frequencies as low as 20 Hertz (Hz) and as high as 20,000 Hz.
 By the time you are 18, you can’t hear sounds above 16,000 Hz.
 By 30, sounds above 15,000 Hz are lost.
 By 50, nothing above 12,000 Hz is heard.
 By 70, you can only hear up to about 6,000 Hz (of course, these are all averages; losses vary dramatically across individuals).